Chubek/chubek/README.md

 # Chubak Bidpaa: The GentleChud's GentleChud

 Welcome to my Github profile.
 Please use the menu below to navigate to the several interweaving sections of this document.
+This profile, and all my repositories, are accessible under the redirected subdomain [github.chubakbidpaa.com](https://github.chubakbidpaa.com) and the URI is preserved, for example [github.chubakbidpaa.com/Scheesim](https://github.chubakbidpaa.com/Scheesim).

 * [Just Skip to My Projects by Language](#codes-and-projects-by-language)